BSc(Hons) Social Work

 Percentage of time you'll spend on different assessment methods, each year:

-When you complete this degree, you'll be eligible to apply for registration as a social worker with the Health and Care Professions Council.
+When you complete this degree, you'll be eligible to apply for registration as a social worker with Social Work England.
 You'll need to do this to practise social work in England.

 You'll spend 170 days of the course on placements: 70 days in year two and 100 days in year three.
 You'll also shadow social workers in year one.
 This experience also hones your social work skills, knowledge, and professional network, shaping you into a sought-after graduate on qualifying.

 You'll be supported on your placements by a practice educator and university placement tutor, with university teaching running in parallel to help you apply law, policy, skills and theory in practice settings.
 You'll have the opportunity to gradually build your skills, knowledge and confidence in practice.

 We have computer facilities on all our campuses and a wide range of software packages with 24-hour library support available.
-You can access reading materials and lecture notes online, and we'll help you find the resources you need to research, undertake and present your work.
+You can access reading materials and lecture notes online, and we'll help you find the resources you need to research, undertake, and present your work.

 Learn more about UWE Bristol's facilities and resources.